 She is now a Teacher, Trainer and Coach to Amateur and Professional dancers who wish to teach and perfect their technique in both Ballroom and Latin American dancing, culminating in taking their exams for membership as an Associate, Licentiate or Fellowship to the IDTA.
 Vera is also school Principal, and still Adjudicates both in the UK and abroad.

 One of Vera’s other interests is the Dancers’ Forget-Me-Not Fund, which is a registered Charity.

 Dr Amal Hassan – UK Head Classifier

 Dr Amal Hassan is a Sport & Exercise Medicine Registrar and Member of the Faculty of Sport & Exercise Medicine.
-She has a specialist interest Dance Medicine and Science having trained classically herself, but moved on to competitive in Latin and Ballroom dance whilst at medical school.
+She has a specialist interest in Dance Medicine and Science having trained classically herself but moved on to compete in Latin and Ballroom dance whilst at medical school.

 Currently, she is undertaking work in Public Health, whilst gaining experience at the Lawn Tennis Association with British Wheelchair Tennis and the British Open Wheelchair Tennis Championships.

 Outside of this she is a mum to a two-and-a-half-year-old boy, with another on the way, and is a passionate advocate of women’s health, particularly with regard to the barriers women face to engaging in physical activity whilst pregnant, and postpartum.
 She is the co-founder of the campaign Pelvic Floor Patrol and is working with women who wish to return to physical activity after having children.

 Amal is very excited about joining the Para Dance UK team as Head Classifier and hopes to see the sport continue to develop its profile at both grassroots and elite level, as well as within the Sports Medicine world.